 Huishu: Huishu is a remote village in the Myanmar border.
 It offers excellent views of the lower valleys from the top.

-Khangkhui Mangsor and Harva Khangai: These are some limestone caves locate dnear the Khangkhui village.
-Some stone age remains have been discovered here during recent excavations.
-This shows that these areas have been ihabited since the prehistoric times.
+Khangkhui Mangsor and Harva Khangai: These are some limestone caves locate near the Khangkhui village.
+Some stone-age remains have been discovered here during recent excavations.
+This shows that these areas have been inhabited since the prehistoric times.
 Here is something more to read about the caves.

 Nillai Tea Estate: These tea gardens are located near Talui, the second largest town of the district.
 The gardens primarily produce green tea which i svery popular.